-Talkwalker Analytics - influencer reach and engagement (simulated report).
+Talkwalker Analytics - influencer reach and engagement (simulated social media report template).

 To find out more about using influencers, check out Dan’s Ultimate influencer marketing guide.

 Now you understand why accurate reporting is so important.

 Feeling overwhelmed at the work involved?
 How are you going to create an awesome social media report?
 How will you find time in your crazy work schedule?

 There’s a heap of cool social media reporting tools on the market, all you need is the questions to ask.